 WHY IT’S A TOP PICK: An extremely simple setup process and stellar customer service set FrontPoint head and shoulders above the rest.

-Across the board, Frontpoint is our number one choice for the best security systems of 2019.
+Across the board, Frontpoint is our number one choice for the best security systems of 2023.
 It has great ratings with Consumer Affairs, Yelp, and Angie’s list, and the features offered by this security system are so spectacular, it’s hard to list them all here.
+Get more security features to protect your home, especially if you live in Vegas with our best home security in Las Vegas.

 Its smoke detector monitors a sharp rise in the temperature of the room and smoke associated with fires.
 Moreover, its carbon monoxide detector will keep you and your loved ones safe from harm.
 Additionally, the Frontpoint system offers “Crash And Smash” protection, utilized through Alarm.com.
 This means that even if someone breaks in and smashes the GE Simon XT control panel, the alarm system won’t stop working—once the active sensor has been activated, the monitoring station is alerted.